-ICAEW Foundation and PwC have partnered to support talented but financially disadvantaged students on the PwC Flying Start partnership degree programmes.
-Four bursaries are available to commence in 2016 academic year, at the universities of Newcastle, Reading and Nottingham.
-Applications are being accepted now and the deadline for submission is 29 May 2016.
+ICAEW Foundation and PwC previously partnered to support talented but financially disadvantaged students on the PwC Flying Start partnership degree programmes, most recently with four student bursaries in the universities of Newcastle, Reading and Nottingham.

-To discuss how you can become involved with and support the Foundation, please contact Caroline Kearns.
+To discuss how you can become involved with and support ICAEW Foundation, please contact Caroline Kearns, Head of ICAEW Foundation.

 T: +44 (0)20 7920 3539